Other Services and Facilities

 Each technology facility has additional rules that govern its use.
 Copies of the relevant rules are available at the facilities.
 Students with authorized access to technology facilities are subject to the rules and should acquaint themselves with them.
 Violations may be punished by a suspension of the privilege of access to the facilities for a specified period of time or permanently.
 Such penalties may be summarily imposed by the director of the computer facilities in question or by the director’s designee.

 Once privileges are suspended, the director or the director’s designee will so notify the student in writing, describing the evidentiary basis for the decision.
 A copy of this notice will also be sent to the student’s residential college dean and to the chief information officer.
-A student who believes that he or she has been unjustly suspended from the use of technology facilities may appeal the director’s decision to the Chief Information Officer.
+A student who believes that they have been unjustly suspended from the use of technology facilities may appeal the director’s decision to the Chief Information Officer.